-7.8 An investment task force was set up to ensure that the Council made best use of its resources and ensure value for money was being achieved in its investment strategy.
-The task force contains both Council Members and Officers.
+- 7.8 An Investment Executive was set up to ensure that the Council made best use of its resources and ensure value for money was being achieved in its investment strategy.
+The task force contains both Council Members and Officers. - 7.9 The task force met on 3 September 2018 to perform an in depth review on the Council's wider investment framework document and provide suggestions improvements.
+The review looked at the council's property portfolio, short and long term treasury investments, governance arrangements and the impact of investing in the pension fund.